 The bill amends the Code of West Virginia by adding a new section, 3-1-52, which explicitly prohibits the use of ranked-choice voting in elections throughout the state.
 Ranked-choice voting is defined as a voting method where voters rank candidates by preference, and votes are tabulated in rounds until a candidate achieves a majority or the required number of candidates is elected.
-The bill clarifies that this voting method, along with cumulative and instant-runoff voting, cannot be utilized by any state, county, or local elections office for conducting elections or nominations for any elective office.
+The bill clarifies that this voting method, along with cumulative and instant-runoff voting, cannot be utilized by any state, county, or local elections office for any elections or nominations for local, statewide, or federal offices.

-Additionally, the bill states that any existing or future ordinances from counties, municipalities, or local government entities that conflict with this prohibition will be rendered void.
-This legislation aims to ensure a uniform voting process across West Virginia by eliminating ranked-choice voting as an option in all elections.
+Additionally, the bill states that any existing or future ordinances from counties, municipalities, or other local government entities that conflict with this prohibition will be rendered void.
+This legislation aims to standardize the voting process in West Virginia by eliminating ranked-choice voting as an option for elections.

 Statutes affected: